CrunchyData/crunchy-postgresql-manager/docs/dev-setup.md

 Development Environment
 =======================
-Here are the steps required to set up a CPM development environment...
+Here are the steps required to set up a CPM development environment, CPM is built using Centos 7.1  and Docker 1.5

 ### Setup Go Project Structure ###